andrewfellenz/cinema/README.md

 # Installation steps

-### Copy and paste the following commands in a Visual Studio Code terminal:
+### To start the Angular application copy and paste the following commands in a Visual Studio Code terminal:

 ```
 git clone https://github.com/andrewfellenz/cinema